ottolote/TTK4145/exercises/Ex01-Intro/README.md

  - Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
     - **pthread_create() creates a native thread**
  - How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
+	- **The GIL is a mutex that prevents threads from accessing resources already in use by other threads.**

  - With this in mind: What is the workaround for the GIL (Hint: it's another module)?

  - What does `func GOMAXPROCS(n int) int` change?